XKirby/en/inventory.md

 > > ![](assets/images/icons/badgepoint-small.png){: .inline-icon } • 1 BP
 > > ![](assets/images/icons/coin-small.png){: .inline-icon } • 100 Coins
 > >
-> > Bestows -1 Attack, but when a strike you make would deal damage, you recover *1 HP*{: .heart-color }.
+> > Bestows -1 Attack, but when a strike you make would deal damage to one or more targets, you recover *1 HP*{: .heart-color }.

 {: .item-callout .item-left }
 > ![](assets/images/badges/fpdrain.png)